apache/beam/playground/terraform/README.md

 -->
 # Here you will find the steps for deploying BEAM Playground on your project

-## Prerequisit:
+## Prerequisite:

-### Before you will start with installation steps, please read this carefully:
+### Before you will start with the installation steps, please read this carefully:
-1. How to create new project in Google Cloud Platform:
+1. How to create a new project in Google Cloud Platform:
 ```
 https://cloud.google.com/resource-manager/docs/creating-managing-projects
 ```
-**Description:** * *How to create new project in Google Cloud Platform.
-It's strongly recommended to use new Google Cloud Project for your new projects* *
+**Description:** * *How to create a new project in Google Cloud Platform.
+It's strongly recommended to use the new Google Cloud Project for your new projects* *

-2. How to create new service account
+2. How to create a new service account
 ```
 https://cloud.google.com/iam/docs/creating-managing-service-accounts
 ```
 **Description:** * *You will find the instruction "How to create Service account" for your new project* *

-3. How to create a JSON key for Google Service account:
+3. How to create a JSON key for a Google Service account:
 ```
 https://cloud.google.com/iam/docs/creating-managing-service-account-keys
 ```
-**Description:** * *In this instruction will be explaned how to create JSON key for your service account. it will be required for the authentication.* *
+**Description:** * *In this instruction will be explained how to create a JSON key for your service account. it will be required for authentication.* *

 4. How to create a new bucket:
 ```